Meet the Nursing Students' Association of New York State's (NSANYS)

 Giselle Melendez, EdD, RN, Presidential Advisor

-Giselle Melendez, EdD, RN is the Nurse Leader for the Pediatric Unit and Pediatric Intensive Care Unit at Memorial Sloan Kettering Cancer Center.
-Dr. Melendez received her Doctoral degree from Teachers College, Columbia University and her Masters and Bachelors from Molloy College.
-She currently serves as the Vice President for the Epsilon Kappa Chapter of Sigma Theta Tau International.
+Giselle Melendez, EdD, RN, NE-BC is the Nurse Leader for the Pediatric Unit and Pediatric Intensive Care Unit at Memorial Sloan Kettering Cancer Center and has served as the Presidential Advisor for NSANYS for the last 18 years.
+While in nursing school, Dr. Melendez served as the Breakthrough to Nursing Director and President for NSANYS.
+Dr. Melendez received her Doctoral degree from Teachers College, Columbia University and a Masters and Bachelors Degree from Molloy College.
+Her nursing career has been in Maternal Child and Pediatrics.
+Dr. Melendez is certified as a Nurse Executive.
+She currently serves as the President for the Epsilon Kappa Chapter of Sigma at Molloy University.
+She enjoys being a mentor to nursing students in leadership roles.
 Dr. Melendez has served as the Presidential Advisor for NSANYS for the past 14 years.
 She enjoys being a mentor to nursing students in leadership roles.